 Boris Brandhorst, MSc., who is now a PhD student at the University of Amsterdam, was previously also part of the Leiden Research team working on Possible Selves interventions.

 In October 2015, we organized the first “Healthy Faculty Days“.
 Master Students of the Health Psychology Program, after 8 weeks of intense preparations presented workshops for students and staff members of the Faculty of Social and Behavioral Sciences at Leiden University.
+From 2018, the Healthy Faculty Days, have grown to become the Healthy University Days !

 In addition, students designed an environmental intervention, that they implemented during those days.
 It was, as you can read on the Faculty’s website, a great success!